Hip Arthritis (Osteoarthritis)

 Physiotherapy treatment for patients with this condition is vital to delay hip joint deterioration, reduce symptoms, and improve strength, range of movement and function.
 Treatment may comprise:

-- exercises to improve strength, flexibility, core stability and balance
+- exercises to improve strength, flexibility, core stability, balance and function

 - soft tissue massage

 - electrotherapy (e.g. ultrasound)

 - joint mobilization

 - the use of crutches, a walking stick or other walking aids

 - anti-inflammatory and supplement advice (e.g. fish oil, glucosamine and chondroitin)

 - weight loss advice where appropriate